joz-k/LockFreeSpscQueue/README.md

     // 4.
 Create a flag to signal when the producer is finished. std::atomic<bool> producer_is_done = false;

     // 5.
-Start the producer and consumer threads.
+Start the producer thread.
     //    std::jthread automatically joins on scope exit. std::jthread producer([&]() {
         std::cout << "Producer: Starting to send items in batches...\n";